jamaljsr/polar/CONTRIBUTING.md

 ## Contributing to Polar

-So you'd like to contribute some help make Polar better, here's how...
+So you'd like to contribute some help to make Polar better, here's how...

 ### Editor Configuration